FAQs

 If you choose to participate in our group model, you’ll meet regularly with the same cohort of other expecting moms in your same stage of pregnancy.
 This gives you the opportunity to build meaningful community, support one another, learn together, and share resources throughout your pregnancy.

 And the connection doesn’t end after birth — once your baby arrives, we invite you to join our free New Moms Group, open to all Haven clients and non-clients.
-This group is facilitated by a registered nurse and certified lactation consultant, so you can get breastfeeding support anytime you attend.
 It’s a welcoming space to connect, share, and build friendships with other moms who are in the same stage of life as you.

 We do not offer virtual prenatal appointments at this time.
 However, we do provide free phone consults with our midwives to help you determine if you’re a good candidate for a low-risk birth center birth.